pavanjadhaw/docs/README.md

 ## Getting Started

-1. Make sure XCode, Homebrew, and Git are installed on your machine.
+1. Install XCode and Git on your machine.
-2. Navigate to the parent directory (folder) you want to place your code in.
-3. In terminal, run:
+2. Run:

 ```bash
 git clone https://github.com/magicbell-io/docs.git
 ```

-4. Then, run:
+3. Then, run:

 ```bash
 yarn install
 ```

-5. You should be all set up now to see MagicBell docs on your local machine.
+4. You should be all set up now to see MagicBell docs on your local machine.
 To spin up your development server, run:

 ```bash
 yarn dev
 ```

-6. Open [http://localhost:3000/docs](http://localhost:3000/docs) with your browser to see the result.
+5. Open [http://localhost:3000/docs](http://localhost:3000/docs) with your browser to see the result.

 The `docs` directory contains all entries for the site.